sbertics/statistics-template/README.md

 from the ground up and then host statistics tutorials on it.
 However, in the end I just left the first page in the tutorial as a generic website template.

+The primary HTML file can be found inside the basics folder and is called: intro.html